goto-vulture/Bioinformatics_Textmining/README.md

 ### Future features

+- Sentence offsets (The current implementation allows only a char offset)
+- Smaller result file with following ideas:
+    - Remove tabs
+    - Use abbreviations for array names in the JSON file (e.g.: "Intersections" -> "Inters.")
+    - Case insensitive comparison of the tokens
 - A more user-friendly interface.
 Maybe with a GUI.
 But the priority in this project is low.

 ---